cometbft/cometbft-rs/docs/spec/fastsync/fastsync.md

 output events.
 The demuxer is responsible for all IO, including translating between internal events and IO messages, and routing events between components.

-Protocols in Tendermint can be considered to consist of two
+Protocols in CometBFT can be considered to consist of two
 components: a "core" state machine and a "peer" state machine.
 The core state machine refers to the internal state managed by the node, while the peer state machine determines what messages to send to peers.
 In the FastSync design, the